 Action: Capture that momentum – don’t lose it!
 Now is the time to implement changes in reporting and 1-to-1s that move towards managing results, not activity or facetime.

-Lesson: Weirdly, many people feel more connected as a result of the glimpses into each other's lives via video meetings.
+Lesson: Weirdly, many people feel more connected because of the glimpses into each other's lives via video meetings.

-Can we create a better workplace – one that will marry the best aspects of the lessons from the WFH era and the traditional in-office experience?
-That will be the next big experiment – and I, for one, am very optimistic.
-I just hope we get to test it soon!
+Can we create a better workplace – one that will marry the best lessons from both the WFH era and the traditional in-office experience?
+That will be the next big experiment, and I’m very optimistic.

 Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
 Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales